Clinical-Genomics/scout/README.md

 - [ ] Make sure that the package is installable
 - [ ] Take in a first round of feedback from close collaborators
 - [ ] Add functionality for user management and comments
-- [ ] Implement more of less MIP specific functionality
+- [ ] Implement more of less MIP/Clinical Genomics specific functionality
+	- Access rights connected with cases/families.
+"Admin" users should be able to view any case.

 ## Quickstart